guardllamanet/guardllama/README.md

-# GuardLlama - Your Privacy and Security Gateway :llama::shield:
+# GuardLlama - Open-Source Privacy and Security Gateway :llama::shield:

 ![GuardLlama Logo](https://raw.githubusercontent.com/guardllamanet/.github/main/images/guardllama-logo.svg)

 GuardLlama is an open-source privacy and security gateway that combines the functionality of a VPN, a firewall, and an ad-blocker with a validating, recursive, and caching DNS resolver.
-It enables you to create a self-hosted WireGuard VPN with built-in firewall and ad-blocking capabilities, ensuring complete control over your online privacy and security.
+It enables you to create a self-hosted WireGuard VPN with a built-in firewall and ad-blocking capabilities, ensuring complete control over your online privacy and security.

 ## Features :star2:

 - Quick and easy installation and setup
+- End-to-end encryption with WireGuard VPN
 - Powerful ad-blocking capabilities
 - Robust firewall to block unwanted traffic and potential threats
 - Built-in validating, recursive, and caching DNS resolver